intel/pepc/docs/pepc-cstates.rst

 Description
 -----------

-CPU frequency governor decides which P-state to select on a CPU depending on CPU business and other factors.
+Idle governor decides which C-state to request on an idle CPU.

 Source
 ------